pygeomet/PyGEOMET/README.md

 - warnings

 If you use the Anaconda, all of the non-standard packages can be installed using "conda install".

+###Using the PyGEOMET GUI
+To run the GUI, change into the PyGEOMET directory.
+Once there, you will see the "main_GUI.py" file.
+Run the command:

+    python main_GUI.py

+This will open the GUI window.
+Load a dataset by selecting the appropriate name under the "Add Dataset" tab.
+Once the data is loaded into the GUI (this will take a variable amount of time depending on the number of files under the selected directory), click on the "Add Plot" button to display the dataset.

 ###Future Development
 PyGEOMET is in the early stages of developement and therefore, we have many planned additions.
 Some of the current planned dataset additions include:
 - Ocean Land Atmosphere Model (OLAM)